adhithyakrishna/adhithyakrishna.github.io/content/en/tech/golang/EmbeddingInterfaces.md

 }
 ```

-Now, any struct that implements the speak function can be initialised to the Language field during declaration.
+Now, any struct that implements the speak function can be initialized to the Language field during declaration.
 We need not disturb the Animal struct again.

-Invoking the speak function for Dog is just a matter of initialising the variable with the struct Animal with any one of the implementations of the Language interface as below.
+Invoking the speak function for Dog is just a matter of initializing the variable with the struct Animal with any one of the implementations of the Language interface as below.

 ```Go
 d := Animal{Dog{}}